yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/tuning-gigaspaces-performance.markdown

 ---
 layout: post
-title:  GigaSpaces Performance
+title:  XAP Performance
 categories: XAP97ADM
 parent:  tuning.html
 weight: 200
 ---

-{% summary %}Helpful recommendations for tuning GigaSpaces, boosting its performance, and improving its scalability.{% endsummary %}
+{% summary %}Helpful recommendations for tuning XAP, boosting its performance, and improving its scalability.{% endsummary %}

 # Overview

-This section lists helpful recommendations for tuning your application when using GigaSpaces XAP to boost its performance, and improving its scalability.
+This section lists helpful recommendations for tuning your application when using XAP to boost its performance, and improving its scalability.

 # Better Data Model